 Welcome to the Ethics & Marketing SIG Webpage

-A special interest group has been inaugurated whose purpose is to explore the challenges and debates surrounding ethics and marketing in a changing marketplace.
+The purpose of this special interest group is to explore the challenges and debates surrounding ethics and marketing in a changing marketplace.
 The group aims to foster a dialogue and expand knowledge on ethics and marketing issues among academics, practitioners and research students.

 The objectives of the Ethics and Marketing SIG (EM-SIG) are to: